Gia Te Atakura: Character development

-Gia underwent storylines that explored transgenderism, alongside ethical issues such as Maori and Pacifika representation in the health system.
+Gia underwent storylines that explored her transgender identity, alongside ethical issues such as Maori and Pacifika representation in the health system.
 Puna described her as "layered" and was happy to explore themes about what it means to be transgender, “It reflects a world that actually does exist.”
 Described as "passionate and principled", Gia was characterised as "resilient" with Puna noting she was "extremely headstrong with a backbone that goes straight down into the ground.
 She is a strong pou ... she comes in like Hurricane Katrina."
 The character's fierce advocacy for Te Reo Maori was a point of pride for Puna, alongside the strong Maori presence onscreen, "It’s cool to have quite a few characters speaking te reo, and so many people [on set] who are kaitiaki (guardians), or who tautoko (support) us.”

 Reception

 The arrival of Gia in 2022 was named as a highlight of Shortland Street by The Spinoff, noting the "serious storyline" involving the supposed death of Sid, and reveal of Gia.
 Puna thought portraying Gia on Shortland Street enabled her to be a role-model to younger audiences, "I looked up to a lot of people when I was trying to figure out who I was and now I’ve become that person to others."